Releasing the effects of trauma

 Somatic Experiencing™ is trauma counselling with a difference, using less words and more emphasis on the sensations, emotions and movement arising in the body.
 The word ‘Somatic’ refers to the body, and we use ‘Experiencing‘ to say that the resolution of trauma happens in the present time, putting the memory in the past, so you can move forward in your life unburdened by previous events.

 While PTSD, or post traumatic stress disorder is well known, post traumatic resilience can also occur, leaving the person stronger and more engaged with life than before.
-With a background of thirty years work as a family doctor (GP) in Scotland and New Zealand, I bring a compassionate understanding of the challenges that people face, and a deep knowing that recovery is possible
+With a background of thirty years work as a family doctor (GP) in Scotland and New Zealand, I bring a compassionate understanding of the challenges that people face, and a deep trust that recovery is possible

 As I am retired from medical practice, I no longer give medical services such as writing prescriptions, and am pleased to now be working in a way that is complementary to and supportive of mainstream medical practice.
 Over the years I have been privileged to assist many thousands of people and I am deeply grateful to them, and to my colleagues and teachers.